pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 #### from_json
-Creates new Parameters from ConfigMap object.
+Creates new Parameters object from a ConfigMap object.

 > `static` from_json(json: str): [Parameters](../parameters)